 Are Talarias reliable – specifically the Sting (MX3)?

-The biggest problem that has occurred on Rusty’s own Sting, and many others, is the gearbox output shaft has broken.
-Possibly due to upgraded higher power, but has also allegedly occurred on stock power.
+The biggest problem that has occurred on head of R&D Rusty’s own Sting, and many others e-motos, is that the gearbox output shaft has broken.
+Possibly due to upgraded higher power, but it has also allegedly occurred on stock power.
 This creates an issue as the only fix is to replace the gearbox, a relatively expensive part.

-On the other hand, Rusty mentioned, with his experience the ‘neck tube stretching has not been seen on the Talaria frames as bad as it was seen on Surron frames’.
+On the other hand, Rusty mentioned, with his experience, the ‘neck tube stretching has not been seen on the Talaria frames as bad as it was seen on Surron frames’.
 So at least there’s that.
+To find out more internal goss, join our newsletter community.
+We’ll pass on any info we find out about e-moto parts.

 Maintenance on the Talaria Sting MX3